 What is the RFP process?

 A request for proposal is the most commonly used procurement tool by companies who seek to select the most optimal candidate for a business opportunity.
 It is usually submitted in the early procurement cycle; either at the preliminary study or procurement stage.
-The proposals that are submitted as a response to an RFP are analyzed and selected using different criteria such as price, qualifications, and experience.
+The proposals that are presented as a response to an RFP are analyzed and selected using different criteria such as price, qualifications, and experience.

 Draft of the RFP Document